 The Neptunus 650 Express is a family cruising boat that is robustly built to handle rough conditions – after all, she’s CE certified to Category A – Ocean, according to the builder.
-She has a spacious layout, good headroom on the lower deck, including in the engine room, which translates to a yacht that will be comfortable to live on, and run, for extended periods.
+She has a spacious layout and good headroom on the lower deck, including in the engine room, which translates to a yacht that will be comfortable to live on and run for extended periods.
 While rated for offshore cruising, her range would suggest that this yacht is a cruiser built for longer coastal excursions.

 She is intended for an owner/operator.